Access for All: Promoting Inclusion and Equity in Digital Identity

-ID.me does not use 1:many facial recognition.
+ID.me only uses 1:1 face match – not 1:many matching – to verify legitimate applicants.
 Our research and experience show that the most equity-enhancing remote identity verification combines best-in-breed 1:1 face match algorithms with human-in-the-loop relief valves.
 That research includes detailed testing by NIST, independent assessments of face-match vendors, and tests of our own orchestration platform.
+1

 Our research and experience have also found three key takeaways beyond the widespread failure to distinguish between facial recognition and face match: